tonyliang19/sockeye-doc/README.md

 - module load miniconda3 , this allows you to use conda on Sockeye (explain later)
 - module load git, this allows you to use git (must be loaded first via module load)
 - module load cuda cudnn, these are two modules that are used when requires GPU access

+Storage Workflow:
+1. Copy/transfer data to $PROJECT_PATH
+2. Login to Sockeye, and modify job scripts in $SCRATCH_PATH
+3. Submit jobs that read data from $PROJECT_PATH, and writes output to $SCRATCH_PATH

 ```bash
 # Assuming this is the bash_profile